Can We Remove the Square-Root in Adaptive Gradient Methods? A Second-Order Perspective: First-order View of Adaptive Methods

-\paragraph{Theoretical considerations} \emph{Invariances.} Adding the square root makes a descent step invariant to the scale of the loss -- the square root adjusts the scale of the ``squared'' gradient to be consistent with the gradient when the loss function is scaled.
+\paragraph{Theoretical considerations} \emph{Invariances.} Adding the root makes a descent step invariant to the scale of the loss -- the square root adjusts the scale of the ``squared'' gradient to be consistent with the gradient when the loss function is scaled.
 This is useful as there is no need for users to pay attention to whether the loss function is averaged or summed over data points.
 While adding the square root fixes the scaling issue, it breaks the affine reparameterization invariance \citep{nesterov1994interior}.
 We can fix the scaling issue and preserve the affine invariance without the square root, as will be shown in \Cref{sec:second_order}; see \Cref{sec:app-example-affine-invariance} for an example of the affine invariance of square-root-free methods.
+Moreover, removing the root makes it easy to introduce a new kind of invariance for preconditioning matrices (\Cref{sec:matrix}).

 \emph{Convergence analysis.} Theoretical works such as \citet{duchi2011adaptive,reddi2019convergence} and many others suggest that adding the square root is useful to prove convergence bounds for convex loss functions.
-Convergence analysis for square-root-based methods is also extended to non-convex settings when certain assumptions such as gradient Lipschitz and Polyak-Łojasiewicz condition are satisfied.
-However, compared to the regret bound of AdaGrad \citep{duchi2011adaptive} studied in convex settings, \citet{Hazan2006LogarithmicRA} give a better regret bound in strongly-convex cases \emph{without} introducing the square root.
-Recent works such as \citet{Mukkamala2017VariantsOR,WangLCT020} prove similar bounds for square-root-free methods for convex problems.
-Thus, square-root-free methods are theoretically grounded---at least in convex settings.
+Convergence analysis for root-based methods is also extended to non-convex settings under certain assumptions such as gradient Lipschitz and Polyak-Łojasiewicz conditions.
+However, compared to the regret bound of AdaGrad \citep{duchi2011adaptive} studied in convex settings, \citet{Hazan2006LogarithmicRA} give a better regret bound in strongly-convex cases \emph{without} introducing the square root. \citet{crammer2009adaptive} also study root-free methods in convex cases.
+Recent works like \citet{Mukkamala2017VariantsOR,WangLCT020} prove similar bounds for root-free methods on convex problems.
+Thus, root-free methods are theoretically grounded---at least in convex settings.